Error installing jekyll: Failed to build gem native extension

 I highly recommend using a Ruby version manager because it allows you to have multiple versions of Ruby installed at the same time, and makes it easy to switch between them.
 Even if you’re using Ruby for the first time, it’s worth your time to learn how to use a Ruby manager because you will inevitably need one.

-Over the past eleven years, I’ve helped hundreds of thousands of people set up Ruby on their Mac.
+Over the past twelve years, I’ve helped hundreds of thousands of people set up Ruby on their Mac.
 From clean Macs to the most obscure issues, I’ve seen and fixed it all.
 And the most reliable solution is to use a version manager, specifically

 Install Ruby with a version manager